 - Detach, then reattach the backup volume's USB or Thunderbolt cable from/to your Mac and wait up to another 30 seconds.
 If your backup volume appears, select it and proceed with the startup process.

 - If the backup volume still does not appear as an option, shut down your Mac completely.
-Then start it up holding down the Option key, waiting another 30 seconds for the volume to appear.
+Then start it up holding down the Option key (Intel Macs) or the Power button (Apple Silicon Macs), waiting another 30 seconds for the volume to appear.

 - Repeat the steps above, but using another interface (e.g. USB if you tried Thunderbolt, Thunderbolt if you already tried USB) and see if the volume appears.